Save to My DOJO

 Other Azure Resources

-Azure Key Vault is a service in Azure used to store secrets, passwords, connection strings and other sensitive information which can either be backed by software or by a Hardware Security Module (HSM).
-Azure Monitor keeps tabs on your Key Vaults (up to 200) by giving you a unified view of requests, performance, failures and latency.
-There are an Overview and a Failures workbook with visualizations that track status codes.
+Azure Key Vault is a service in Azure used to store secrets, passwords, connection strings, and other sensitive information which can either be backed by software or by a Hardware Security Module (HSM).
+Azure Monitor keeps tabs on your Key Vaults (up to 200) by giving you a unified view of requests, performance, failures, and latency.
+There are Overview and Failures workbooks with visualizations that track status codes.

 If you’re using the Azure Cache for Redis service this monitoring tracks data such as used memory, CPU, number of connected clients and errors as well as Cache read/write/hits and misses.

-Also in preview is monitoring for SAP, both SAP on Azure VMs and SAP on Azure Large Instances.
-It covers both the SAP HANA database and SQL Server, is Open Source and as all the other Insights – available at no cost.
+Monitoring for SAP, both SAP on Azure VMs and SAP on Azure Large Instances is available.
+It covers both the SAP HANA database and SQL Server, is Open Source, and like all the other Insights – is available at no cost.

 Alerts and Automation Workflows